Vanmee/Vanmee/README.md

 I have previously worked for Oracle India and Mercedes Benz R&D.

-I use Typescript, React, SCSS, MUI in ny day today work.
+I use Typescript, React, SCSS, MUI in my day today work.
 <br/>

 ### Skills